-It's talk like this that thrills and amazes people in the aerospace industry, who have long been hoping that some company would come along and truly revolutionize space travel.
+For a short while, the conversation with the interns bogged down.
+It turned to some of the annoyances of SpaceX's campus.
+The company leases its facility and has not been able to build things like a massive parking structure that would make life easier for its three-thousandperson workforce.
+Shotwell promised that more parking, more bathrooms, and more of travel.
 Aeronautics experts will point out that twenty years after the Wright brothers started their experiments, air travel had become routine.
 The launch business, by contrast, appears to have frozen.
 We've been to the moon, sent research vehicles to Mars, and explored the solar system, but all of these things are still immensely expensive one-off projects.
 "The cost remains extraordinarily high because of the rocket equation," said Carol Stoker, the planetary scientist at NASA.
 Thanks to military and government contracts from agencies like NASA, the aerospace industry has historically had massive budgets to work with and tried to make the biggest, most reliable machines it could.
 The business has been tuned to strive for maximum performance, so that the aerospace contractors can say they met their requirements.
 That strategy makes sense if you're trying to send up a \$1 billion military satellite for the U.S. government and simply cannot afford for the payload to blow up.
 But on the whole, this approach stifles the pursuit of other endeavors.
 It leads to bloat and excess and a crippling of the commercial space industry.

-Outside of SpaceX, the American launch providers are no longer competitive against their peers in other countries.
-They have limited launch abilities and questionable ambition.
-SpaceX's main competitor for domestic military satellites and other large payloads is United Launch Alliance (ULA), a joint venture formed in 2006 when Boeing and Lockheed Martin combined forces.
+But it was while discussing SpaceX's grandest missions that Shotwell really came into her own and seemed to inspire the interns.
+Some of them clearly dreamed of becoming astronauts, and Shotwell said that working at SpaceX was almost certainly combined forces.
 The thinking at the time about the union was that the government did not have enough business for two companies and that combining the research and manufacturing work of Boeing and Lockheed would result in cheaper, safer launches.
 ULA has leaned on decades of work around the Delta (Boeing) and Atlas (Lockheed) launch vehicles and has flown many dozens of rockets successfully, making it a model of reliability.
 But neither the joint venture nor Boeing nor Lockheed, both of which can offer commercial services on their own, come close to competing on price against SpaceX, the Russians, or the Chinese.
-"For the most part, the global commercial market is dominated by Arianespace [Europe], Long March [China] or Russian vehicles," said Dave Bearden, the general manager of civil and commercial programs at the Aerospace Corporation.
-"There are just different labor rates and differences in the way they are built."
+"For the most part, the global commercial market is dominated by Arianespace [Europe], Long March